 - In a bowl, combine ground sirloin, garlic, salt, pepper, rosemary and parsley.
 Shape burgers into 4 evenly sized burgers.
 Press your thumb into the center of each burger and place patties on your grill.
 Sear the first side with grill lid open for 4 minutes, flip and cook second side for 4 additional minutes or until desired degree of doneness.

-- To assemble: Slice each roll.
+- Slice each roll.
 Place lettuce on the bottoms of each roll.
 Top each with one burger.
 Place a tablespoon of cheese on each warm burger and divide onions evenly among burgers.
 Serve.

 May is Ohio Beef Month!
 There are 17,000 beef farming families in Ohio, who are committed to providing excellent care of their animals, protecting the environment for future generations and to producing safe, healthy beef.
 Meet Ohio beef farmers who may live near you at www.OhioBeef.org